silnrsi/font-harmattan/README.md

 After adding base characters to the font, the `classes.xml` file will need adjustment.
-The first six classes relating to right- and dual-link contextual forms are can be generated algorithmically from `source/glyph_data.csv` using `bin/absgenclasses.py` located in the `font-arab-tools` repo.
+The first six classes relating to right- and dual-link contextual forms are can be generated algorithmically from `source/glyph_data.csv` using `tools/bin/absgenclasses.py`.

-Additionally the octabox .json files will need to be regenerated in order to add optimal octaboxes for the isolate and initial forms of the newly added characters.
-If unencoded variants of isolate and initial forms have been added, these must be manually added to the `cComplexShape` class defined in `source/graphite/caBasedKerning.gdl`.
+Additionally the `*-octabox.json` files will need to be regenerated in order to add optimal octaboxes for the isolate and initial forms of the newly added characters.
+If unencoded variants of isolate and initial forms have been added, these must be manually added to the `cComplexShape` class defined in `source/graphite/caBasedKerning.gdl` so they get optimized as well.

+### Generated test files

+After adding characters or additional behaviors to the font, test files should be created or enhanced to test the new behaviors.
+These test files:
+- `tests/AllChars.ftml`
+- `tests/DiacTest1.ftml`
+- `tests/DiacTest1-short.ftml`
+- `tests/SubtendingMarks.ftml`
+- `tests/DaggerAlef.ftml`
+- `tests/Kern-ng.ftml`

+are algorithmically generated and so can be updated by `tools/bin/genftmlfiles.sh`.

-### Generated files
+### Generated source files

-Four of the source files needed for the build are actually generated files but, because they require compute-intensive tools to create or update, are generated offline and committed to the repo.
+Five of the source files needed for the build are actually generated files but, because they require compute-intensive tools to create or update, are generated offline and committed to the repo.
 The files that fall into this category are:
+- `source/kerndata.ftml` — contains strings with all possible combinations of reh-like and following initials or isolates.
+This is used to extract graphite collision-avoidance-based kerning data.
 - `source/*-octabox.json` — optimized octaboxes to enable Graphite to do more accurate kerning of reh-like characters to what follows.
 - `source/opentype/caKern-*.fea` — contextual kerning rules that approximate the kerning effected